When is the best time to visit London: In-depth seasonal guide to visiting London by a Local

 However, it’s great to tailor your activities to fit the different seasons and know when’s the best time to visit London.

 I have designed this guide to ensure you never get bored in London no matter what time of the year you’re visiting.

-Best time to visit London England
+When is the best time to visit London England?

 Best time to visit the UK - A month-by-month guide

-Best time to visit London in summer
+London in summer

 Summer begins in June and ends in the second week of September.
 During this time, the city’s parks are buzzing with music and food festivals.
 There are so many hot events in London during the summer months, you’ll be spoilt for choice.
 The summer months are one of the best time to travel to London.